Sara Evans: Second marriage

 Through her marriage counselor, Evans would meet her second husband, Jay Barker.
 The pair first began exchanging emails in 2007 and started a romantic relationship shortly afterward.
 Barker was a former University of Alabama quarterback and, at the time of their meeting, was a radio host.
 The pair married in Franklin on June 14, 2008; their children were their attendants.
 Barker shared custody of four children with his ex-wife, totaling seven kids when both families were present.
 "We are truly a family.
 We don't think of it as 'blended'; they are just our kids.
 But we also understand our roles.
 If I'm around when Sara's kids' father is around, I give him his place as their dad," Barker explained in 2011.
 The family later settled in Mountain Brook, Alabama, which is a suburb of Birmingham.

 In 2019, the family returned to Nashville so that Evans could live in closer proximity to the country music business.
 On January 15, 2022, Barker was arrested for aggravated assault, after he allegedly attempted to use his car to hit Evans while she was a passenger in a friend's car after leaving a party.
 The arrest affidavit has the couple listed as separated, and that Evans had filed for divorce prior to the incident in August 2021, citing "irreconcilable differences and inappropriate marital conduct".
 Barker responded on social media to his arrest claiming that the reports "do not adequately capture the full context and complex fabric of our lives".
 Barker was released from the Davidson County Jail on a $10,000 bond and was scheduled for a court appearance in March 2022.
 In June 2022, Barker entered a plea deal and was sentenced to a year of probation.
 Around that time, a divorce between Evans and Barker was "in progress", according to Billboard.

-In a March 2024 interview, Evans stated that the couple had reconciled and are living together again.
+In a March 2024 interview, Evans stated that the couple had reconciled and were living together again.
 She stated that both of them had been in therapy together (and separately) to work on their relationship.
 Evans expressed anxiety about how people would view her getting back together with Barker and stressed that her decision to stay with him was not meant as a prescription for any relationship facing similar circumstances.